double-speak/doublespeak.github.io/_notes_2021/verb.md

   hablaron.\n\nQuiero ver la sed\nadentro de las sílabas:\nquiero tocar el fuego\nen
   el sonido:\nquiero sentir la oscuridad\ndel grito.
 Quiero\npalabras ásperas\ncomo
   piedras vírgenes."
+transpoem: "I’m going to shrivel this word,\nI’m going to sprain it,\nyes,\nit is much too plain,\nit is as if a great dog or great river \nhas passed its tongue or water over it \nfor many years. \n\nI want in the word \nthe sharpness to be seen,\nthe rusted salt \nthe de-fanged strength  \nof the land, \nthe blood \nof those who have spoken and those who have not. \n\nI want to see the thirst \nlodged in the syllables: \nI want to touch the fire \nin the noise: \nI want to feel the darkness \nof the cry.
+I want \nwords as rough \nas virgin rocks. \n"
 note: "<p>“Verb” by Pablo Neruda explores language at its very core – as a medium for conveying the human experience.
 Yet Neruda, in his poem, latches onto that liminal space of the inexpressible, yearning for words that could begin to capture the pain